mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

     With this release, you can view the public-facing IP addresses for agent nodes in the DC/OS GUI.
 Previously, retrieving the public IP address for a node required writing a custom query.
 For more information about viewing public IP addresses in the DC/OS GUI, see the [Finding the public IP address](/1.13/administering-clusters/locate-public-agent/).

     You can look up the public agent IP address using the DC/OS web-based console, command-line interface, or API calls for DC/OS cluster nodes if DC/OS is deployed on a public cloud provider such as AWS, Google Cloud, or Azure.
 If DC/OS is installed on an internal network (on-premise) or a private cloud, nodes do not typically have separate public and private IP addresses.
 For nodes on an internal network or private cloud, the public IP address is most often the same as the IP address defined for the server in the DNS namespace.

-- Internationalization and localization (I18N and L10N - Chinese) <!--(DCOS-39557)-->
+- Add support for internationalization and localization (I18N and L10N - Chinese). <!--(DCOS-39557)-->

     Mesosphere DC/OS 1.13 GUI has now been translated to Mandarin Chinese.
 Mandarin-speaking customers and users can now easily switch the GUI language in the UI and will be able to interact with DC/OS operations and functions in English or Chinese.
 The DC/OS documentation has also been translated to Chinese to support those customers.
 Support for additional languages can be provided if there's sufficient customer demand.

 ## Installation
-- Multi-region support using the Universal Installer <!--(DCOS-45727)-->
+- Multi-region support using the Universal Installer. <!--(DCOS-45727)-->

     Multi-region deployments enable higher availability for DC/OS clusters and is a crucial item to have for customers that are wanting to achieve uptime without being susceptible for regional outages.

-- Dynamic masters on the Universal Installer <!--(DCOS-45725)-->
+- Dynamic masters on the Universal Installer. <!--(DCOS-45725)-->

     Dynamic masters is the ability to create, destroy and recover master nodes.
 This enables users on the Universal Installer to be able to downscale or upscale their clusters from not just the agent nodes (which is currently supported), but also from the master nodes as well - if they deem necessary.

-- Universal Installer and on-premise DC/OS life cycle management with Ansible <!--(DCOS-45724)-->
+- Universal Installer and on-premise DC/OS life cycle management with Ansible. <!--(DCOS-45724)-->

     dcos-ansible is a Mesosphere provided and supported ansible roles for installing and upgrading Mesosphere DC/OS and DC/OS Enterprise on any user provided infrastructure.